zzysiteblog/zzysiteblog.github.io/source/mfs-rules/index.md

 # English

 1. Please comply with Discord TOS
-2. Please communicate in the server friendly, please send robot commands in `# Robot Command-bot-commands`
+2. Please communicate in the server friendly, please send robot commands in `#机器人命令-bot-commands`
 3. This server adheres to the "One China" principle
-4. Most channels of the server can speak Chinese and English, except for `#中文chat-chinese-only`, `#英语chat-english-only` and `#Other languages-other-languages`
+4. Most channels of the server can speak Chinese and English, except for `#中文聊天-chinese-only`, `#英语聊天-english-only` and `#其他语言-other-languages`
 5. Please do not publish other server invitation links anywhere on the server and in private messages of members (inquired beforehand)
 6. Pornography, violence, and other inappropriate content is strictly prohibited on this server
 7. Please private message after obtaining member's consent